stronnag/mwptools/docs/manual/docs/Support-for-inav-3.0-WP-features.md

 ### Land WP ground elevation setting

-A similar issue existed prior to inav 3.0 for the LAND WP; the initial implementation assumed that the LAND WP site ground elevation was at approximately the same ground elevation as the arming location. inav computes landing behaviour based on relative altitude from home; if the actual LAND site was lower than home, then the descent would be slow; if it was higher, then slowdown might not occur and there would be a hard landing (for MR).
+A similar issue existed prior to INAV 3.0 for the LAND WP; the initial implementation assumed that the LAND WP site ground elevation was at approximately the same ground elevation as the arming location.
+INAV computes landing behaviour based on relative altitude from home; if the actual LAND site was lower than home, then the descent would be slow; if it was higher, then slowdown might not occur and there would be a hard landing (for MR).
 For FW the final approach and motor-off would be sub-optimal.

 The required land elevation uses the `P2` WP parameter, **in metres.**